Category: DIY & Recipes

 There’s a class of herbs called EMOLLLIENTS, which have the effect of softening and moistening dry tissues.
 Emollients are useful when your skin wants protection and soothing.
 It gives your skin the moisture it needs, and at the same time, soothes the discomfort caused by the dry, cold air.

-Some great emollient herbs are aloe, comfrey, chickweed, linden, oats, marshmallow root…
+Some great emollient herbs are aloe, comfrey, chickweed, linden, oats, and marshmallow root…

 I’m going with Marshmallow root.
 It’s full of mucilage (another “fun” herbal word) which coats the skin, calms inflammation, and delivers tons of moisture.
 It’s also a very nourishing herb, it’s full of nutrients that will help to strengthen the skin barrier.